Sukob: International release

 Sukob (The Wedding Curse) was released in the United States in eight theaters.
 It earned $300,454.

 Reception

 The film was a critical and commercial success.
-It earned ₱186.41 Million domestically and ₱203 million worldwide, and was considered by some as one of the scariest Filipino horror films ever made.
+The film grossed more than ₱100 million in its first week.
+It earned ₱186.41 million domestically and ₱203 million worldwide.

-It was lampooned in the parody film Pasukob, where the storyline is twisted in comedic flair, and in the movie Sisterakas, which contains a scene where Kris Aquino's character is pranked by a ghostly figure warning that her marriage is cursed, to which she replies that she is already annulled, a reference to Aquino's real-life marital history.
+It was lampooned in the parody film Pasukob, where the storyline is twisted in comedic flair, and in the movie Sisterakas, which contains a scene where Kris Aquino's character is pranked by a ghostly figure warning that her marriage is cursed, to which she replies that her marriage is already annulled, a reference to Aquino's real-life marital history.